-Chilaquiles Verdes will certainly become one of your favorite mexican appetizers.
-They are very versatile.
+These Chilaquiles Verdes with Chicken will certainly become one of your favorite Mexican appetizers.
+Chilaquiles, are very versatile.
 In Mexico they are served for breakfast with fried or scrambled eggs and refried beans.
 They are served for lunch with shredded chicken or beef with refried beans and avocado slices or guacamole.
 Dinner follows the same concept of deliciousness.
 Bottom line is Chilaquiles Verdes is a staple dish in Mexican households.

 But even if you’re a vegetarian you can enjoy Chilaquiles Verdes, just exclude the meat!
 Whatever the case and whatever the way you choose to serve Chilaquiles Verdes, they are sure to disappear quickly.
 With or without the chicken. ????